ryanp543/portfolio/_pages/aptmaker.md

 ## Reports and Provisional Patents

 Gotta give credit where credit is due.
 This is the fantastic team I was a part of!

+{% include gallery id="gallery7" caption="The fantastic team I was a part of!" %}

 Provisional patent